 Reducing the total unit number will allow the PHA to more effectively or efficiently serve assisted households through: 1) reconfiguring apartments (e.g., converting efficiency units to one-bedroom units); or 2) facilitating social service delivery (e.g., converting a basement unit into community space).

-Otherwise, a PHA may not reduce the number of ACC units at project without Section 18 Demolition or Disposition approval from the SAC.
+Otherwise, a PHA may not reduce the number of ACC units at a project without Section 18 Demolition or Disposition approval from the Special Applications Center (SAC).

-In all cases, the PHA shall submit within their PIC removal application (See Section 1.12) a narrative explanation of the proposed reduction, including a description of the units to be removed, an explanation of why the project can better serve assisted residents at the reduced number, and any supporting evidence.
+In all cases, the PHA shall submit within their PIC removal application (See Section 1.12) a narrative explanation of the proposed reduction, including a description of the units to be removed, an explanation of why the project meets the exclusion criteria, and any supporting evidence.
 The assigned Transaction Manager will approve any reduction of units by project or portfolio.

-De Minimis exceptions are allowed across multi-phase or portfolio conversions.
-For example, a PHA that is converting 200 units across three properties is permitted to replace 185 units (i.e. 95% of 200) across its portfolio and apply the unit reductions to a single property.
-However, this property to which the de minimis exception is consolidated and applied must be the last one to convert.
+De Minimis exceptions are allowed across multi-phase or portfolio conversions, but the number of de minimis units must be authorized by the RAD conversions closed prior to or simultaneous with the execution of the de minimis reduction.
+For example, a PHA that is converting 200 units across three properties is permitted to replace 190 RAD-assisted units (i.e. 95% of 200) across its portfolio and apply the unit reductions to a single property.
+However, the property that would have 10 fewer units assisted under a RAD HAP Contract must convert simultaneous with or after the first two properties, not before.

-A PHA must demonstrate that any reduction in units better serves residents, will not result in the involuntary permanent displacement of any tenant family, and will not result in discrimination based on race, color, religion, national origin, sex, disability, or familial status.
+A PHA must demonstrate that any reduction in units better serves residents, the Covered Project, or the operating viability of the PHA’s RAD or public housing portfolio, will not result in the involuntary permanent displacement of any tenant family, and will not result in discrimination based on race, color, religion, national origin, sex, disability, or familial status.

+Any property or the proceeds received from the sale of any property that is released from the DOT under the de minimis exception must be used for Affordable Housing purposes.

 Relocation Requirements.

-RAD Relocation Notice.
-Relocation requirements related to public housing conversions under RAD (with the exception of) are described in Notice H 2014-09; PIH 2014-17, as may be amended from time to time (“RAD Relocation Notice”).
-The purpose of the RAD Relocation Notice is to provide PHAs and their development partners with information and resources on RAD program, Uniform Relocation Assistance and Real Property Acquisition Policies Act (URA), and Fair Housing and Equal Opportunity (FHEO) requirements when planning for or implementing resident moves in connection with a RAD conversion under the First Component of RAD.
-Specifically, the RAD Relocation Notice provides guidance on relocation planning, resident right to return, relocation assistance, resident notification, initiation of relocation generally following closing, and fair housing and civil rights requirements.
+RAD Fair Housing, Civil Rights, and Relocation Notice.
+Relocation requirements related to public housing conversions under RAD are described in Notice H 2016-17; PIH 2016-17, as may be amended from time to time (“RAD Fair Housing, Civil Rights, and Relocation Notice”).
+The RAD Fair Housing, Civil Rights, and Relocation Notice provides PHAs and their development partners with information and resources on RAD program requirements and Uniform Relocation Assistance and Real Property Acquisition Policies Act (URA) requirements when planning for or implementing resident moves in connection with a RAD conversion under the First Component of RAD.
+Specifically, the RAD Fair Housing, Civil Rights, and Relocation Notice provides guidance on relocation planning, resident right to return, relocation assistance, resident notification, initiation of relocation, and the fair housing and civil rights requirements applicable to these activities.

-The appendices to the RAD Relocation Notice include recommended relocation plan contents, and sample relocation notices for issuance to residents depending on RAD project characteristics.
-Questions regarding relocation will generally be addressed in the RAD Relocation Notice and not this Notice.
-In the event of a conflict between this Notice and the RAD Relocation Notice, with regard to relocation requirements, the RAD Relocation Notice controls.
+The appendices to the RAD Fair Housing, Civil Rights, and Relocation Notice include recommended relocation plan contents.
+Sample relocation notices for issuance to residents depending on RAD project characteristics are available on the RAD website at www.hud.gov/rad.
+Questions regarding relocation will generally be addressed in the RAD Fair Housing, Civil Rights, and Relocation Notice and not this Notice.
+In the event of a conflict between this Notice and the RAD Fair Housing, Civil Rights, and Relocation Notice, with regard to relocation requirements, the RAD Fair Housing, Civil Rights, and Relocation Notice controls.